DanOvando/sraplus/README.md

 global fisheries depends on better data.
 Fish and Fisheries n/a.
 <https://doi.org/10.1111/faf.12593>

-# Importannt Note
+# Important Note on Building the Package

-This package uses the [`TMBtools`](https://github.com/mlysy/TMBtools).
-If you make modifications to the core model in `src/TMB/sraplus_tmb.hpp`, you need to run `TMBtools::export_models()` prior to building the package.
+This package uses the [`TMBtools`](https://github.com/mlysy/TMBtools) package.
+If you make modifications to the core model in `src/TMB/sraplus_tmb.hpp`, you need to run `TMBtools::export_models()` prior to building the package in order for your changes to be reflected.